cassandre-tech/cassandre-trading-bot/docs/docs/cassandre_basics/strategy-configuration.md

 ## Exchange configuration

-TODO ajouter la partie ajouter xchange lib
-TODO Ajouter un lien vers la doc des exchange

-The `Exchange configuration` part contains the parameters used by Cassandre to connect the exchange you chose.
-The first parameter `driver-class-name`, the XChange class Cassandre should use to connect.
+The `Exchange configuration` part contains the parameters used by Cassandre to connect to the exchange you chose.
+The first parameter `driver-class-name` is the [XChange](https://github.com/knowm/XChange) class Cassandre should use to connect.

-The other parameters are the one given by you exchange when you will create an API access there.
+The other parameters are given by your exchange when you will create an API access.

+You can learn more about exchange configuration [here](../guides/configuration/exchange-connection-configuration).

 ## Modes